The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-The information above was last checked on 6/23/21.
-Remember to review the latest COVID-19 travel safety regulations for your bus between Zurich and Paris as this information can change.
+The information above was last checked on 9/21/21.
+Remember to review the latest COVID-19 travel safety regulations for your bus to Paris from Zurich as this information can change.

 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/23/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Zurich from Paris here.
+Last checked on 9/20/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Zurich from Paris.

-When departing from Zurich, you have various bus station options to start your trip from including Zürich, Bus-Parkplatz Sihlquai, Zürich, Bus-Parkplatz Sihlquai and Zurich, Main Station.
-When arriving in Paris, you can end your trip in bus stations like Paris, Quai de Bercy (Parking Saemes Bercy Autocars), Paris, Pl.
+When taking a bus from Zurich, you have a couple of bus stations you can depart from including Zürich, Bus-Parkplatz Sihlquai, Zürich, Bus-Parkplatz Sihlquai and Zurich, Main Station.
+When you arrive in Paris, your bus can arrive in bus stations including Paris, Quai de Bercy (Bercy Seine), Paris, Pl.
 Du Panthéon and Paris, Paris (Bercy Seine).

-Omio customers book a bus from Zürich HB to Paris, Quai de Bercy (Parking Saemes Bercy Autocars) most frequently for this route.
+Omio customers traveling this route book their buses from Zürich HB to Paris, Quai de Bercy (Bercy Seine).

 Here are some other resources that might have the information you need